What is happening with professional development events by ACHSM in the wake of the COVID-19 pandemic?

 Candidates for the 2020 Fellowship program will be expected to continue meeting their requirements for readings and study and endeavour to check in with their Study Coordinators using electronic means if face-to-face meetings are deemed risky.

-Is Certification still on track to take effect from 1 Dec 2020?
+Is Certification still on track to take effect?

 CHEs and CHMs will still be expected to complete a number of hours of professional development attendance over the triennium (three years) following the introduction of Certification.